"It came to pass on the eighth day that Moses

 Here we also hear A'haron expressing himself for the first time after the loss of his two older sons, a loss he refers to tersely as, “such things [that] have befallen me" (v.
 19), and wondering if the eating that was required “would have … been good - (ha)yitav - in the eyes of YHVH.
 And Moses heard and it was good - (va)yitav - in his eyes" (vs. 19-20).
 The echoing of A'haron's "good" in Moshe’s response seems to indicate that the brothers were once again in one accord.

-Our Parasha clearly brings out the role of the priests in the Israelite society, and their view of their office.
+Our Parasha clearly reveals the priests' role in the Israelite society and their view of their office.
 S.R.
 Hirsch elaborates on this issue: "The Hebrew priest is part of the nation, and his position is not an isolated one before God, but one that he occupies only within and through the nation….”
 Regarding the sacrifices and their function relative to the Almighty and to the worshipper, he says: “The closeness of and approach to God… may only be found through obedience to and acceptance of God's will… The offering means to place the offerer at God's service, i.e., he wants to fulfill God's wishes through his offering.
 All offerings are therefore forms of Divine demands which the offerer, through his offering, accepts as the guidelines for his future conduct".